dojo/meta/README.md

 * [`dojo/crypto`](https://github.com/dojo/crypto) - A set of libraries to deal with cryptography
 * [`dojo/widgets`](https://github.com/dojo/widgets) - A set of rich UI elements
 * [`dojo/stores`](https://github.com/dojo/stores) - Data stores for Dojo 2
+* `dojo/data` - A data querying, transformation and materialization library for Dojo 2
 * [`dojo/app`](https://github.com/dojo/app) - An application framework for Dojo 2
+* [`dojo/dataviz`](https://github.com/dojo/dataviz) - A data vizualization library for Dojo 2

 We have deprecated a package:

-* [`dojo/parser`](https://github.com/dojo/parser) - A HTML document parser for instantiating objects declaratively - *This is likely to be deprecated in lieu of functionality provided by `dojo/app`.*
+* [`dojo/parser`](https://github.com/dojo/parser) - A HTML document parser for instantiating objects declaratively - *This is deprecated in lieu of functionality provided by `dojo/app`.*

 ### Examples